Rat-OS/RatOS-configuration/beacon_contact.md

 ## First print and fine tuning
 - Print a 50x50mm one layer thick square in the middle of the buildplate.
 - Use the `beacon_contact_expansion_multiplier` variable to fine tune your first layer squish.
 Higher value means less squish and lower value means more squish.
+1.1 = a bit less squish, 0.9 = a bit more squish, ....